cfedersp/airflow-walkthru/README.md

 Make sure you created a filesytem Connection in your Airflow runtime environment or Airflow UI. airflow connections add 'fs_default' --conn-type 'fs'

+FileSensor immediately succeeds when file given by filepath attribute does not exist:
+FileSensor does not need @task.sensor decorator. @task.sensor is used to define a custom PokeReturnValue

 What about DataSets?
 We may want to trigger a job when vendor uploads today's data, which we can't predict.
 Instead of defining sensors and/or a schedule to activate a job, assign a DataSet to the schedule property of a DAG node